 Celebrities.
 They’re always trying to steal the limelight away from us mere mortals and now they’re trying to nab away the charm of opening a restaurant from us too!
-But, of course, we’ve rounded up our favourite nine celebrity owned restaurants because let’s face it, grabbing a pint next to Sir Ian McKellen sounds like a pretty cool story we’d love to tell the grandkids… Here’s where to head:
+But, of course, we’ve rounded up our favourite eight celebrity owned restaurants because let’s face it, grabbing a pint next to Sir Ian McKellen sounds like a pretty cool story we’d love to tell the grandkids… Here’s where to head:

 We’re in love with these shapes you’ve created, Ed Sheeran.